kirlf/CSP/FEC/Soft decision Convolutional codes.md

 ).
 <center>Fig. 1.
 Convolutional codes with 1/2 code rate and constrain length 7 (Soft descision, 4-QAM / QPSK / OQPSK)</center>

 So, the curves are sufficiently matched.
+Let us continue to use considered model.

 # Punctured convolutional codes